denal05/docker-compose-plain-vanilla-magento-2.4/README.md

 [Trigger an Xdebug breakpoint in PhpStorm](https://courses.m.academy/courses/set-up-magento-2-development-environment-docker/lectures/9064617?_gl=1*utig5f*_gcl_au*MzY0MjAzNTEyLjE3MDYwMDg4NjI.)
 [Trigger an Xdebug breakpoint for CLI commands in PhpStorm](https://courses.m.academy/courses/set-up-magento-2-development-environment-docker/lectures/36677538?_gl=1*1qvijkx*_gcl_au*MzY0MjAzNTEyLjE3MDYwMDg4NjI.)

+At the moment, Xdebug only works via http, not HTTPS.

 ### Notes on CLI tools for backup and restore

 Copy from one computer to another: